-1 PhD project offered in the IPP winter call 2020/2021
+1 PhD project offered in the IPP summer call 2021

 Understanding how we learn and store memory is of fundamental interest for basic research, but also carries important translational significance in the context of brain dysregulations, such as mental retardation, cognitive decline with age, and post-traumatic stress disorder.
-The formation of a new memory includes the crucial phase of memory consolidation, which requires behaviorally induced alterations in the availability of functional mRNAs.
+The formation of a neural memory includes the crucial phase of memory consolidation, which requires behaviorally induced alterations in the availability of functional mRNAs.

 In this project, we aim to investigate the mechanisms underlying the regulation of mRNA stability in memory consolidation.
-We will investigate the physical interaction between Gadd45a and neuronal target RNAs and their consequences for target mRNA/protein localization within the neuron using RNA-immunoprecipitation.
-We will apply RNA-seq and Omics approaches for analysis of Gadd45a targets, followed by comprehensive bioinformatics analysis of the target RNAs identified.
+You will investigate the physical interaction between Gadd45a and neuronal target RNAs and their consequences for target mRNA/protein localization within the neuron using RNA-immunoprecipitation.
+You will apply RNA-seq and Omics approaches for analysis of Gadd45a targets, followed by comprehensive bioinformatics analysis of the target RNAs identified.
 Using neuronal cultures, we will analyze the role of 3’UTR length in synaptic mRNA localization and transport using luciferase-reporter assays.
 We will test whether the localization of synaptic mRNAs and their encoded proteins are affected in Gadd45a deficient neurons using confocal fluorescence microscopy.

 Publications relevant to the project